Harvey Bullock (character): Back on the force

 As part of DC's "One Year Later" storyline, Bullock has returned to the GCPD, with the understanding that he is not allowed a single mistake.
 The circumstances behind this are unknown, the only clue so far being the line: "Six months since Harvey Bullock made his discoveries."
 Batman and Bullock have made their peace, agreeing to give each other a second chance after their past disagreements; Batman tells Bullock that he considers the ledger "erased".

 Bullock is seen as one of the leads against the fight of a war between unauthorized Joker and Batman gangs.

 Later it is established he keeps in regular communication with his mother and has two cats, one of which, Sprinkles, has cancer.

 While little has ever been told of Harvey's past prior to him joining the Gotham City Police Department, he himself has stated that he was once a welterweight Golden Gloves competitor and was good enough to go pro, but chose not to because he disliked the "regimented lifestyle".

 The New 52

 Bullock is sent to meet and greet Jason Bard, whom Gordon has recruited for the police force.
-Bullock is shown to be on friendly terms with fellow Gotham cop Maggie Sawyer.
+Bullock is shown to be on friendly terms with Maggie Sawyer.
 Hours later, Bard arrests James Gordon for manslaughter after a train crash.

 During the investigation into a long-running series of police murders, Bullock is kidnapped and replaced by a female killer known as Jane Doe.
 Jane is obsessed with the figurative and literal taking of other people's lives.
 That it was only Batman who noticed Bullock had been replaced causes the detective great distress.

-Harvey assists in citywide riots by helping James Gordon, now exonerated thanks to Batgirl, wire the entire city to display the Bat-signal.
+Harvey assists in citywide riots by helping James Gordon, now exonerated thanks to Batgirl, wire the city to display the Bat-signal.
 This raises the morale of the citizens and calms much of the panic.